Founder & Managing Director of Shahnaz Herbals - Shahnaz Husain Success story

 The Group as we speak, covering over 138 countries has over 600 franchises and associated clinics across the world.
-To add to that, Shahnaz Herbals are also the only brands that produces Skin care products ‘without animal testing’ as well.
+To add to that, Shahnaz Herbals are also the only brands that produce Skincare products ‘without animal testing’ as well.

 Shahnaz’s daughter – Nelofar Husain, (named after the Princess of Hyderabad), is widely known amongst the business fraternity for her interests in Research and development, and heads of the marketing and distribution network of the group.
 Nelofar Husain has equally played a very important role in helping the group climb the ladders of success.